 The Women's Physique category in bodybuilding serves as a link between the muscular look of Women's Bodybuilding and the softer more feminine appearance of Figure and Bikini divisions.
 Like the WBFF.

-It provides a platform for women who desire an aesthetically pleasing physique making it a popular choice among female bodybuilders.
+It provides a platform for women who are striving for an aesthetically pleasing physique making it a popular choice among female bodybuilders.

 Competitors in Women's Physique are evaluated on factors such as muscle symmetry, size and overall presentation including stage presence and posing.
 However unlike Women's Bodybuilding the focus is not on extreme muscle size but rather on achieving a well proportioned and balanced physique.
 Posing routines play a role in this competition with athletes showcasing their muscle definition and symmetry through mandatory poses.